Mich-b/webappsecuritybook/004injectionattacks/003xss/002xsscontextsensitiveoutputencoding.md

 Since user input can be inserted in many places, context-sensitive output encoding is not that simple.
 There are, however, some general rules that can be followed.

 ## RULE #0 - Never Insert Untrusted Data
 You should avoid putting untrusted data anywhere.
 That is rule 0.
-If you need to use user input (which you probably do), you must make sure to adhere to rules 1 through 5.

-Directly in a script:
+Do not use untrused data directly in a script:

 ```
 <script>...NEVER PUT UNTRUSTED DATA HERE...</script>
 ```

-Inside an HTML comment:
+Do not use untrused data inside an HTML comment:

 ```
 <html>